 - Thank them for letting you know the issue or loopholes in the system

-- Apologize for the issue customer is face and ensure that you will try your best to resolve
+- Apologize for the issue customer is facing and ensure that you will try your best to resolve

 - Avoid making assured commitments for a solution because if you fail to do it, your and company’s image will be ruined forever